Courtesy of Silver Dollar City Attractions

 During the National Crafts & Cowboy Festival from mid-September to late October, more than 150 artisans and craftspeople present their work.
 A lumberjack show, an art show, sand sculpting, a barn dance, musical performances and harvest foods also are offered.
 Silver Dollar City's final event of the year is An Old Time Christmas in November and December.

 For nearly three decades, the annual Branson Fiddle Festival has been a favorite among musicians.
 The Mid-American Fiddlers Championship is the main happening at the 3-day event that is held in August and draws contestants from as far away as Texas and Minnesota.
-In September, the 3-day Autumn Daze Arts & Crafts Festival takes place in downtown Branson.
+In September, the 3-day Autumn Daze Arts, Crafts & Music Festival takes place in downtown Branson.

 From Nov.
 5-11 Branson hosts the Veterans Homecoming Week celebration, which draws tens of thousands of veterans, their friends and families.
 The week features a variety of events, including special appearances by high-ranking military personnel, tribute shows and military reunions.
 It concludes with a downtown Veterans Day parade.